 Setting a budget is a great way to track a project’s progress.
 You can budget a project in either hours or fees, and you can also have the budget automatically reset each month.
 You’ll be able to see how much of your project's budget has been used and how much remains, and you can even set email alerts to help your team know a certain amount of the budget has been used.

-Setting a budget can be a great way to track your project’s progress.
-You’ll be able to see how much of your budget has been used and how much remains.
-This information reveals whether your project is progressing as expected, can help you anticipate potential problems, and gives you insight you can use to budget future projects more accurately.
+The budget information reveals whether your project is progressing as expected, can help you anticipate potential problems, and gives you insight to budget future projects more accurately.

-You can set an hourly budget on any project in Harvest.
+You can set an hourly budget for any project in Harvest.
 There are three types of hourly budgets: